lejeuneretif/chudnovski_algorithm/README.md

 # chudnovski_algorithm
 Quick implementation of the Chudnovski algorithm in C++.

-The implementation depends on the GNU MP library.
+The implementation depends on the GNU MP library in C and C++.

 To compile it, run the file compile.sh, it produces the executable `chudnovsky_algorithm.run`.